-7.7.3 Continuous Employees
+7.7.3 Regular Employees - Continuing Evaluation Cycle

-New continuous employees will have an appraisal on an annual basis until their satisfactory completion of the third-year comprehensive evaluation or its equivalent as per 7.7.1.
-Upon completion of the probationary period and a satisfactory three-year comprehensive evaluation, all continuous employees thereafter will receive a performance appraisal in the third year after their last comprehensive evaluation, followed by another performance appraisal in the fifth year.
-All continuous employees will receive a comprehensive evaluation every fifth year, which will include all the performance appraisals conducted during the previous five-year period.
+Upon successful completion of the initial evaluation cycle provided for under 7.7.2, all continuous employees thereafter will receive an appraisal in the third year after their last comprehensive evaluation, followed by an appraisal and comprehensive evaluation in the fifth year.
 This procedure will be on-going unless the right of the employee or the Dean or Administrator to request a comprehensive evaluation (as per 7.5) is invoked.